đŸȘ™

 You can choose the container you want to store your energy in.

-This is how regular people create multi-decade resilience in a world where everything feels unstable.
+This is how we can create multi-decade resilience in a world where everything feels unstable.

 Wealth, Time, and Meaning